Powering life beyond the equator: PT. GH EMM Indonesia aims to drive sustainable growth

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerUS-Börsen zum Börsenschluss uneinheitlich -- ATX beendet Handelswoche im Plus -- DAX schließt fester -- Asiens Börsen gehen uneinheitlich ins Wochenende
+Börse aktuell - Live TickerWall Street zweigeteilt -- ATX legt bis zum Handelsende zu -- DAX schließt etwas schwächer -- Japans Börse letztlich im Plus

-Der heimische Aktienmarkt notierte vor dem Wochenende fester.
-Auch der DAX konnte den Handel im Plus beenden.
-Die Wall Street zeigte sich am letzten Handelstag der Woche uneinheitlich und antriebslos.
-Die Aktienmärkte in Fernost fanden vor dem Wochenende keine gemeinsame Richtung.
+Der heimische Markt zeigte sich im Montagshandel mit Zuwächsen.
+Der deutsche Leitindex gab letztlich etwas nach.
+An der Wall Street halten sich Anleger zurück.
+Während die Börsen Chinas den Handel pausierten, ging es in Japan aufwärts.